MishIvan/MishIvan/README.md

 - 👋 Hi, I’m @MishIvan
-- 👀 I’m interested in developing application for Android by means of Java
+- 👀 I’m interested in developing application for Android by means of Java and applications for linux by means C++
-- 🌱 I’m currently learning developing for Android by means of Java
+- 🌱 I’m currently learning developing for Android by means of Java and applications for linux by means C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...